The Measure of Reality: Reception

 (Babylonian), the Greek Pythagorean theorem, the Julian calendar (Roman) all the way to the ancient Athenian Tholos (a bureau for the registering of weights and scales).

 For John D. Wilson in Magill's Literary Annual, while the thesis upheld by Crosby was in need of a full demonstration (probably by later writers), the book was nevertheless "enjoyable and highly stimulating ... full of curious lore that encourages readers to look more closely at the habits of thought on which their way of life is built."
 However, Wilson (like Swetz) felt that Crosby did not really systematically argue his premise, but rather devoted most of the work to exploring examples of quantitative and visual developments without explaining their centrality to a putative new European world-view.
 Wilson also disputed some of Crosby's specific claims, such as that rhythmic complexity in music requires late-Western-style time quantification and notation.

-While criticizing Crosby’s hasty connection between quanta and imperialism, historian of science Steven Shapin notes:
+While criticizing Crosby's hasty connection between quanta and imperialism, historian of science Steven Shapin notes:

 Nevertheless, there is something profoundly right about a book that draws historians' attention to the importance of measurement and standardization in coordinating complex activities and in extending power over long distances.

 In a 2001 literature review of then-recent macrohistory works, in The American Historical Review historian Gale Stokes examines The Measure of Reality along with thematically similar works, including Guns, Germs, and Steel (1997) by Jared Diamond, The Wealth and Poverty of Nations (1998) by David Landes, ReOrient (1998) by Andre Gunder Frank, and The Great Divergence (2000) by Kenneth Pomeranz, among others.
-Another book to which Crosy’s is compared is Michael Adas' work Machines as a Measure of Man on the role of technology in European imperialism – the difference being that Adas’ machine and technologies are, in Crosby’s reading, all descending from the quantifying spirit of the age.
+Another book to which Crosby's is compared is Michael Adas' work Machines as a Measure of Man on the role of technology in European imperialism – the difference being that Adas' machine and technologies are, in Crosby's reading, all descending from the quantifying spirit of the age.
 While conceding that scholars are split when it comes to the methodological value of macrohistorical approaches at all, he divides these works into two general schools of thought on the rise of Europe since the Renaissance: that there was something intrinsically or situationally special about European society, versus that Europe simply "lucked into" a period of dominance through resource acquisition and exploitation at a greater rate than in Asia.
 Stokes classified Crosby in the first camp, and pointed out that anthropologist Jack Goody, in East in the West (1996) has held that quantification technologies were not uniquely European, but developments from China through India to the Mediterranean since the Bronze Age.
 Crosby's model stands out in holding European quantification to have become a progressively accelerating cultural habit.